-Encourage your students to investigate concepts of heat transfer through the education resource we have developed called the HOT BOX.
+Encourage your students to investigate concepts of heat transfer through the education resource we have developed called the HOT HOUSE.
 It is designed for conducting practical enquiries in thermal and acoustic science.

-We provide worksheets, ‘eco’ insulation materials and a HOT BOX template to conduct a scientific enquiry with e.g. Y9 class into what is the best type of thermal or acoustic insulation.
-The students construct our model house with some can use the house template provided to trace round so that it was spatially correct.
-External wall designs for the HOT BOX are provided or students can design their own.
+We provide worksheets, ‘eco’ insulation materials and a HOT HOUSE template to conduct a scientific enquiry with e.g. Y9 class into what is the best type of thermal or acoustic insulation.
+The students construct our model house using our house template to trace round so that it is spatially correct.
+External wall designs for the HOT HOUSE are provided or students can design their own.
 The students can compare and record heat loss of Inno-Therm®’, bubble wrap, cotton wool, shredded paper, other eco insulation materials provided; and can use a data logger to record the temperature of the houses to see which lost the least heat.
-We also are experimenting with a acoustic device to see which insulation absorbs the most sound.
+We also are experimenting with an acoustic device to see which insulation absorbs the most sound.

 Recycling, manufacturing and installation steps

 Recovery Insulation being a social enterprise, a donation is made to the Schools and Home Energy Education Project/Solar Active Ltd, to deliver training workshops in domestic energy efficiency measures and renewable energy.